Accessing COVID-19 vaccination

-The Australian Government has commenced phase 1b of the COVID-19 vaccine roll-out.
-This means people in the following categories are now eligible to access appointments for COVID-19 vaccination:
+The Australian Government has commenced the COVID-19 vaccine rollout.
+This means people in the categories listed here are now eligible to access appointments for COVID-19 vaccination.

-There are a range of other pathways for eligible students to access the COVID-19 vaccine:
+There are a range of pathways for eligible students to access the COVID-19 vaccine:

 Via your placement provider